bgplab/bgplab/docs/1-setup.md

 It's easiest to use the BGP labs with _[netlab](https://netlab.tools/)_.
 Still, you can use most of them (potentially with slightly reduced functionality) with any other virtual lab environment or on physical gear.
 For the rest of this document, we'll assume you decided to use _netlab_; if you want to set up your lab in some other way, read the [Manual Setup](external/index.md) document.

 !!!
 Warning
-    BGP labs work best with _netlab_ release 1.6.4 or later.
+    BGP labs work best with _netlab_ release 1.8.3 or later.
 If you're using an earlier _netlab_ release, please upgrade with `pip3 install --upgrade networklab`.

 ## Select the Network Devices You Will Work With

 You can run Cumulus Linux (and FRR) in all [_netlab_-supported virtualization environments](https://netlab.tools/providers/) (VirtualBox, libvirt, or Docker), and if you want to start practicing BGP with minimum hassle, consider using it for all lab devices.
 Use FRR on the ARM CPU (for example, [Macbooks with Apple silicon](https://blog.ipspace.net/2024/03/netlab-bgp-apple-silicon.html)).

 If you'd like to use a more traditional networking device, use any other [_netlab_-supported device](https://netlab.tools/platforms/) for which we implemented [basic BGP configuration](https://netlab.tools/module/bgp/#platform-support) as the device to practice with[^x86].
 I recommend Arista cEOS or Nokia SR Linux containers; they are the easiest ones to install and use.

+!!! tip
+    If you plan to run the BGP labs in [free GitHub Codespaces](4-codespaces.md), I'd recommend using container-based network devices like Arista cEOS, Cumulus Linux, FRR, Nokia SR Linux, or Vyos.

 [^x86]: You will have to run the labs on a device with an x86 CPU (Intel or AMD).